DeamonRealm/AgeOfChampions/README.md

 * Click on the skill icons to activate them
 * Arrows or drag the mouse to the corners to move the camera
 * Click on the scroll at the upper-right part of the screen to open the in-game menu
+* Champions selections shortcuts are placed in the upper right corner of the minimap
+* Holding Ctrl while building will allow build more buildings of the same type without the need to clik on the building icon again
+* Ctrl+unit selection allows to select more units without deselecting other ones
+* [A]: Activate the first skill of the selected champion
+* [S]: Activate the second skill of the selected champion
+* [D]: Activate the third skill of the selected champion
 * [F]: Toggle Fullscreen/Windowed mode
 * [P]: Pause the game
 * 2: Save game
 * 3: Load game

-Note: All spawns require the player to wait some time before the actual unit spawns, this is not shown in the
+Note: All spawns require the player to wait some time before the actual unit spawns, this is not shown in the current UI.
+Note2: In case of having multiple champions selected the shortcut keys will affect the latest champion the player has interacted with.

 #### Debug controls